Spinal Cord Injury Survivor Stories: Recovery after Traumatic Injury

 In order to advance spinal cord injury recovery, many rehabilitation hospitals will conduct research in SCI rehabilitation.
 SCI survivors and patients are encouraged to participate to help advance their recovery and the recovery of future generations.

-The NCR is staffed with neuro specialists and physical therapists, to help you continue your recovery goals.
+The NCR is staffed with neuro specialists and physical therapists to help members continue with their recovery goals.

 Finding a Community After Recovery